RealEstateTokenization/retc/Initiatives/RETC-1.md

 Controlled token burning (burnFrom) ensures the on-chain token supply accurately reflects off-chain real estate asset status, supporting investor trust, supply integrity, and auditability.

+#### FATF (2021), Updated Guidance for a Risk-Based Approach to Virtual Assets and Virtual Asset Service Providers
+(Recommendation 30):
+>[...]countries should ensure that competent authorities have responsibility for expeditiously identifying, tracing, and initiating actions to freeze and seize A-related property that is, or may become, subject to confiscation or is suspected of being the proceeds of crime.

 #### IOSCO Policy Recommendations for Crypto and Digital Asset Markets
 (CHAPTER 5: RECOMMENDATIONS TO ADDRESS ABUSIVE BEHAVIORS, Recommendation 8 – (Fraud and Market Abuse)):
 >Regulators should bring enforcement actions against offences involving fraud and market abuse in crypto-asset markets, taking into consideration the extent to which they are not already covered by existing regulatory frameworks. [...]

+#### EU Market Abuse Regulation 596/2014
+(Article 12):
+>For the purposes of this Regulation, market manipulation shall comprise the following activities:
+(a) entering into a transaction, placing an order to trade or any other behaviour which:
+(i) gives, or is likely to give, false or misleading signals as to the supply of, demand for, or price of, a financial instrument, a related spot commodity contract or an auctioned product based on emission allowances;

 #### Dubai VARA Virtual Assets Issuance Rulebook
 (Part IV – Supervision, Examination and Enforcement, section 2):